pentool/mvs-wall/README.md

 This shader creates various wall-like structures.
 It has three modes to create walls, lines, or points.
 You can adjust the model box X/Y/Z size to limit the respective axis size to create longer, wider, narrower, or taller structures.

+You can use this shader in Voxel Shader Mode as well, which allows you to modify the paramters and adjust the model cage in realtime.

 To install, download "mvs-wall.txt" and place it into your "MagicaVoxel > shader > custom" folder.

 ## Parameters

-### X-axis/Y-axis/Z-axis
+### Type
-Values: 0, 1
+Values: 1 - 3

-Create voxels on the selected axis or on multiple ones.
-When the value is set to 0, that axis will be ignored.
+Type of structure to generate.
+1 - walls, 2 - lines, 3 - points.
+In type 3 (point) mode, the x/y/z axes settings are ignored.

 ### Spacing
 Values: 0 - 255
 Spacing between voxels.

 ### Thickness
 Values: 1 - 255
 Adjust the thickness of the generated structure.

+### X/Y/Z Axis
+Values: 0, 1
+Create voxels on the selected axes.
+You can select a single or multiple axes.
+When the value is set to 0, that axis will be ignored.

-### Type
+### X/Y/Z Offset
-Values: 1 - 3
+Values: -255 - 255

-Type of structure to generate.
-1 - walls, 2 - lines, 3 - points.
-In type 3 (point) mode, the x/y/z axes settings are ignored.
+Offset the structure left/right or up/down by this many voxels to generate symmetrical surfaces.

-### Examples
+## Examples
 Look at the parameter values and model box size on the screenshots to recreate the structure.
 (Click image for larger version.)

 Default "wall".